 Provide for the safe sheltering and care of students and staff while on-site during an emergency.
-This team is also responsible for
+This team is also responsible for facilitating campus evacuation when the school site is deemed by the Management Team to be unsafe.

 Start-up Actions: